VideosWorks/imgui-ffmpeg-opengl/README.md

 - Microsoft Lifecam C3000: sometimes asks to restart once miniDart, (asks for a good light)

 Operating system: tested on Windows 7 and Win 10 64-bit (a 32 bits version forwin7+ is available, but on demand only).

+Important : just in case the application crashes at launch, without any information, it's probably because you forgot to install the right graphic card drivers.
+Seen a lot of times with people stuck at launch with the issue ;-)

 What is currently functional :